About

 Here are the cities I've lived in :

-My non-sporting interests are quite random: Rubiks cubes, chess, and Urdu poetry are the top 3.
+My non-sporting interests are quite random: Rubiks cubes, chess, and playing the ukulele!

-I love basketball and squash: I was part of Cambridge's Varsity squash team.
+I love playing basketball and squash: I was part of Cambridge's Varsity squash team.
 We toured a lot in and around Cambridgeshire, playing against county clubs and university teams alike.
-I don't play basketball regularly, but I watch and follow NBA basketball (i.e. Lakers) quite religiously.
+I'm still active in Duke's squash and basketball communities, though I only play for recreation.